 4. Generates a new key and stores it in the keyring (MasterKeyManager.get_master_key()).

-For shared deployments you must pre-provision the master key (via SECRETS_MASTER_KEY environment variable or AWS Secrets Manager) so every worker can decrypt secrets generated locally.
-Worker and API processes will refuse to start in production when the variable is missing.
+For shared deployments you must pre-provision the master key (via SECRETS_MASTER_KEY environment variable or AWS Secrets Manager) so every server can decrypt secrets generated locally.
+Server and API processes will refuse to start in production when the variable is missing.

-1. Export the master key once and set it on every worker instance:
+1. Export the master key once and set it on every server instance:

 (or copy the value from your deployment pipeline/secrets manager)